boltlabs-inc/zip-spec/zip-bolt-support.rst

 Specification
 =============

 This specification details two potential approaches to integrating the features of Bolt into Zcash and depends on a ZIP that introduces Whitelisted Transparent Programs (WTPs) [#wtp-programs]_.
-WTPs are a necessary ingredient to enable a limited form of non-private scripting for shielded transactions.

 1. General requirements for Bolt protocol
 --------------------------